 What happens after you die?
-In Netflix's K-drama Heavenly Ever After, you have the choice between a gloomy hell or the light of heaven accessed through a subway train.
+In Netflix's K-drama Heavenly Ever After, you have the choice between the fiery pits of hell or the light of heaven accessed through a subway train.
 Packed with a talented cast and a beautiful plot, the story weaves together an emotional narrative with a spark of futuristic imagination.
-With just two episodes released, this drama is already touching hearts and bringing tears to viewers' eyes.
+This drama explored grief, second chances, and what it means to live a life well-lived.

 Ko Nak-joon (Son Suk Ku) comforts his wife Lee Hae Sook (Kim Hye Ja) in heaven.
 (Photo from: @jtbcdrama)